oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/e-lab-four-application-performance-monitoring/apm.md

      ![Database Management Overview](./images/span-details.png " ")

-9. The key challenges here is that there is no clear view of how queries are executed across services and becomes to correlate application and database performance issues.
+9. The key challenges here is that there is no clear view of how queries are executed across services and becomes difficult to correlate application and database performance issues.

 10. Click on Close to exit the **Span Details** window.